 Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a web search engine’s unpaid results—often referred to as “natural”, “organic”, or “earned” results.

+The SEO updates are directly proportional to the search algorithm updates that search engines receive.
+Since Google is the pioneer in the search Engine marketing, new changes in Google’s search algorithms are vital to enhance optimization of your website.
 Largely, Google is centered on enhancing its web search administrations for online users, and by keeping a track of changes in the Google Search Algorithm updates, marketers can increase ranking of their sites.
 Google has a long history of famous search algorithm updates that channelize ranking mechanism of SERPs.

 To find latest Google SEO updates, we need to check following updates